garrettmflynn/esmpile/README.md

 4. **Allow for Any Circular Dependencies:** Currently we are falling back to direct imports for files with circular depenencies.

+## Developer Notes
+1. To maintain compatibility with iOS Safari and Chrome, we have replaced all import assertions with `fetch` calls and removed lookbehind expressions from regular expressions.
+This allows the demo to load (at all...) on iOS.

 ## Acknowledgments
-This library is maintained by [Garrett Flynn](https://github.com/garrettmflynn) and [Joshua Brewster](https://github.com/joshbrew), who use contract work and community contributions through [Open Collective](https://opencollective.com/brainsatplay) to support themselves.
+This library is maintained by [Garrett Flynn](https://github.com/garrettmflynn), who uses contract work and community contributions through [Open Collective](https://opencollective.com/brainsatplay) to support himself along with others at Brains@Play.

 ### Backers
 [Support us with a monthly donation](https://opencollective.com/brainsatplay#backer) and help us continue our activities!